techneo/stm32f7base/README.md

-# this is a step by step guide to develop sofrware for the STM32F7-Nucleo board
+# This is a step by step guide to develop sofrware for the STM32F7-Nucleo board

 The details about this board can be obtained from the product data sheet.